 - length="<integer_value>": <integer_value> specifies list_length and forces the list to have at most list_length items.
-If the list contains more items than list_length items the interval of elements to be displayed can be switched using has previous elements and has next elements from the current list object - columns="<integer_value>": <integer_value> specifies columns_number and sets an environment variable.
+If the list contains more items than list_length items the interval of elements to be displayed can be switched using has provide elements and has next elements from the current list object - has_previous_elements and has_next_elements from the current_list object columns="<integer value>": <integer value> specifies columns number and sets an - columns <integer_value> : <integer_value> specifies columns_number and sets an environment variable.
 This is incremented as if the items were placed in a table cell.
 The counting starts from one and the variable is incremented for every new element.
 When it reaches the maximum value it is reset to one.
 This is very useful in building tables of data.
-For details see current list. - order="<image order>"= - default, number: order by the number assigned to the image when attached to an article - byDescription: order by the image description - byPhotographer: order by the photographer name - byDate: order by the image date - byLastUpdate: order by the image last update time
+For details see current_list. - order="<image order>"= - default, number: order by the number assigned to the image when attached to an article - byDescription: order by the image description - byPhotographer: order by the photographer name - byDate: order by the image date - byLastUpdate: order by the image last update time